bmehder/sparkle/resources/articles/sparkle-press-release.md

 - A tiny, immutable state engine powered by pure functions
 - A bead-based architecture for composing UI behavior
-- A reactive core powered by **Slank** — a dead-simple signal system
+- A reactive core powered by **Blink** — a dead-simple signal system
 - A toolkit with a name that is more cheerful than its existential implications

 Sparkle doesn’t care how you organize your files.
 It doesn’t have a CLI.
 It will not "infer" anything about your intentions.
 You wire up the DOM yourself.
 Like an adult.